trueadm/ripple/README.md

 - **TypeScript Integration** for type checking
 - **IntelliSense** for autocompletion

-Clone the repository, and manually install the extension from the `packages/ripple-vscode-plugin/` directory.
+You can find the extension on the VS Code Marketplace as `Ripple for VS Code`.

 ## Playground